Jay-0520/Machine_Learning/Neural_Network/README.txt

-Here we implement linear regression using Octave.
+Here we implement neural network using Octave.

 The code here are from the exercise-1 of the coursera course Machine learning (stanford) by Andrew Ng